Apple Crumble - Tart and tender apples covered in a simple streusel topping for an easy dessert that can be prepped in minutes.

 How to Make Apple Crumble

 In just a few simple steps, you'll have made the queen of apple desserts - a delicious apple crumble that can be enjoyed straight away!
-I use my classic crumble topping recipe with spices mixed in to top the crisp apples and create the perfect balance of sweet and sour.
+I use my classic crumble topping recipe with cinnamon mixed in to top the crisp apples and create the perfect balance of sweet and sour.

 Prepare Apples